whitecube/nova-page/README.md

 ### Creating Templates

-Each Template is defined in an unique class, just as Resources.
+Each Template is defined in an unique class, just like Nova Resources.
 You can store those classes wherever you want, but a new `app/Nova/Templates` directory is probably a good choice.

 ```php
 namespace App\Nova\Templates;